Note to Reader: THIS IS A CLEAN STORY, although the first couple of chapters are a little intense! -Julie L. Spencer

 “Hundred bucks says she’ll be mine by the end of the party,” Gus said, leaning against the railing of the back deck overlooking the gardens, and closer to his best friend, Alex.

 “What’s the wager?”
 Alex asked, taking a sip from the red Solo cup of whatever cheap beer was flowing from the keg.
 “All the way?
-In the house?
-Or outside?”
+Inside the house?
+Or out?”

 “Anywhere on the grounds of the estate,” Gus said.
 “It’s a balmy evening.
 She might be convinced to take a stroll in the gardens.”

 “Eh, whatever you want.”
 Gus shrugged and sipped from his cup.
 “Take my word for it, ask her straight up, follow me from afar and watch me seduce her with your own eyes.”

 “Gross, no way,” Alex said.
 “I’ll take your word for it.
 Besides, her bedroom eyes prompt me to resign myself to the loss of a Benjamin Franklin.”

 Gus slammed back a shot of the top-shelf whisky he kept in a flask in his pocket, chased by the last of the cheap beer in his Solo cup, and he stepped away from his friend.
 “Wish me luck.”